-Make sure that the power supply unit is switched off before replacing a power supply unit (NO hotswap).
+Make sure that the power supply unit is switched off before replacing it (NO hot-swap).
 Note that one AC-input power supply can be running when the other power supply is being removed or replaced.

 - Step 1 Place the on/off switch on the AC-input power supply in the OFF (O) position. - Step 2 Observe that the corresponding Power LED on the front panel turns off. - Step 3 Remove the cable from the AC-input power receptacle